Nargajuna/DreamSaberVR/README.md

+# Forked by nstolmaker!

+I've made a Quest build that works.
+You have to copy some songs folders into /storage/emulated/0/Android/data/com.quest.opensabervr/files/Playlists/ -- but after you do that it should work!

 ![alt text](https://img.itch.zone/aW1nLzIxNzU5MTkucG5n/original/88KBuM.png "")
 # Development stopped
 After four releases (latest v0.1.3) I'm totally happy with the current development state of the game.
 It's fully working and has more features included like I ever wanted in the beginning of the development of OpenSaberVR.
 That said I won't active develop any further on OpenSaberVR.